-Botolinum toxic type A, also known as Botox® Cosmetic, is a safer derivative of this bacterium, used to minimize wrinkles through the careful and exact paralysis of facial muscles.
+Botulinum toxic type A, also known as Botox® Cosmetic, is a safer derivative of this bacterium, used to minimize wrinkles through the careful and exact paralysis of facial muscles.

-Botox cannot be a treatment for permanent wrinkles that are not prompted by constant muscular contractions, nor is a surgical procedure advisable to erase wrinkles that are caused by normal facial reactions.
+Botox® cannot be a treatment for permanent wrinkles that are not prompted by constant muscular contractions, nor is a surgical procedure advisable to erase wrinkles that are caused by normal facial reactions.

-Dr. Prasad’s steady hand, perception of individual beauty, and artistic style ensures that his patients do not have a petrified look, but rather, that they look like a fresher version of themselves.
+Dr. Prasad’s steady hand, perception of individual beauty, and artistic style ensure that his patients do not have a petrified look, but rather, that they look like a fresher version of themselves.
 Dr. Prasad believes in simply improving, and not tampering with, a patient’s natural beauty and facial structure.

 Once Dr. Amiya Prasad decides that Botox® is ideal for one’s facial enhancement, given that the patient also agrees, the treatment can be done right away.
 The patient may also leave immediately after the treatment.

 As the muscles eventually move on from the “acquaintance stage” of Botox® to a more steady relationship, the effects will last longer.
-There are some recorded cases where the lines may reappear, but not exactly as it looked pre-Botox® treatment.
+There are some recorded cases where the lines may reappear, but not exactly as they looked pre-Botox® treatment.